-As you may know, if mail service is unauthenticated you can face the following issues:
+As you may know, if the mail service is unauthenticated, you can face the following issues:

-In the first case, recipient mail server looks up SPF record for your domain, and if it is not added / does not match actual outgoing server IP address, such a mail delivery will fail.
-Such checking mechanism is implemented in order to make sure email comes from a legitimate sender and verified sender.
+In the first case, the recipient mail server looks up the SPF record for your domain, and if it is not added / does not match the actual outgoing server IP address, such mail delivery will fail.
+Such a checking mechanism is implemented in order to make sure email comes from a legitimate sender and verified sender.

 - emails you send are delivered to Spam/Junk folders

-- emails you send bounce with "SPF record failure" error
+- emails you send bounce with the "SPF record failure" error

-Second situation takes place when there is no SPF/DKIM configured for your domain or they are configured incorrectly, which lets unauthorized party to forge emails using @yourdomain.com mailbox.
+The second situation takes place when there is no SPF/DKIM configured for your domain, or they are configured incorrectly, which lets an unauthorized party forge emails using the @yourdomain.com mailbox.
 Such cases are called mail spoofing.

 Email Deliverability is an effective set of anti-spoofing and anti-spamming tools available in cPanel.